Toyota GT-One: 1999

 Following the success of the GT1 class as a whole over the LMP class, the ACO and FIA moved to change the regulations for the GT classes, requiring a large amount of production vehicles for the GT classes and eliminating the original loopholes in the system.
 Toyota were thus forced to make changes to the GT-One, as were all their competitors in the class.
 Mercedes-Benz opted to evolve their CLK LM into the CLR in the closed cockpit LMGTP prototype class, while Nissan and Panoz opted for open-cockpit LMPs.
 Porsche dropped out of competition altogether.
 Newcomer Audi decided to build cars for both the GTP and LMP classes, while BMW continued in the LMP class as before.
 Toyota decided to follow the route of Mercedes and evolve the GT-One into a GTP class prototype.
 Although the CLK-LM required extensive modifications to become the CLR, the GT-One was already close enough to a prototype that an extensive redesign was not needed.

 Toyota began an extensive testing program, including a long distance test at Circuit de Spa-Francorchamps in Belgium soon after a snowfall.
 In the official testing session at Le Mans, the GT-Ones were again fast, taking the 1st, 3rd, and 5th fastest lap times.
 This pace continued in qualifying for the race, as the three GT-Ones took 1st, 2nd, and 8th positions.

 Throughout the race, the GT-Ones battled for the lead with BMW and Mercedes.
 Unfortunately, the GT-One was hampered by higher fuel consumption (1 or 2 laps less per stint than BMW) and by failures of its Michelin tires throughout the race, mostly caused by sharp gravel which had been accidentally brought onto the racing surface by other cars.
 The design of the GT-One's wheel wells allowed for a blown tire to cause extensive damage to the mechanical linkages inside; after only 90 laps, the #1 GT-One driven by Martin Brundle was lost when it suffered an explosive tire puncture and was damaged beyond repair, unable to return to the pits and being abandoned on the track.
-Halfway into the event, the #2 GT-One driven by Thierry Boutsen was lost in another tire puncture that led to a high-speed accident, destroying the car and ending Boutsen's racing career.
+Halfway into the event, the #2 GT-One driven by Thierry Boutsen was involved in a high-speed accident while lapping a slower car, destroying the car and ending Boutsen's racing career.
 This left the team with only car #3, which was still running at the top of the field.
 At this point, a large amount of the competition had been eliminated, with all Mercedes cars out of the race due to their famous accident and withdrawal.
 Audi had also lost two of their four cars, and Nissan had lost their factory-backed R391, although an older Courage C52 campaigned by the team was still active.
 BMW and Panoz were the only teams continuing without major problems.